JorisDebien/EngineeringManagementResources/README.md

 - Don't be an idiot (not a resource, just general advice)
 - Multipliers (Liz Wiseman) 📘
 - The Five Dysfuntions of a Team (Patrick Lencioni) 📘
+- The Making of a Manager (Julie Zhuo) 📘
+- How to Lead When You're Not in Charge (Clay Scroggins) 📘

 ### Engineering management
 - An Elegant Puzzle (Will Larson) 📘